LooseMarek/ViewFactory/README.md

 ### InputFactory

-**Important: All inputs are being created with dark navy blue background color.**
+**Important: All inputs are being created with the dark navy blue background color.**

-By default, all inputs are set to be 48.0 height (unless the frame of the UITextField will be changed), return key is set to "done" and the borders are rounded.
+By default, all inputs are set to be 48.0 height (unless the frame of the UITextField will be changed), the return key is set to "done" and the borders are rounded.

 ##### Number

-By default, number input is changing keyboard type to number pad and add toolbar.
+By default, number input is changing keyboard type to number pad and adding a toolbar.

 `let input = viewFactory.input.number()`